Pylons/pyramid/docs/narr/static.rst

 Use of the ``static`` ZCML directive or the :meth:`repoze.bfg.configuration.configurator.add_static_view` method is the preferred way to instruct :mod:`repoze.bfg` to serve static resources such as JavaScript and CSS files.
-These mechanisms makes static files available at a name relative to the application root URL, e.g. ``/static``.
+This mechanism makes static files available at a name relative to the application root URL, e.g. ``/static``.

-Here's an example of a ``static`` ZCML directive that will serve files up ``/static`` URL from the ``/var/www/static`` directory of the computer which runs the :mod:`repoze.bfg` application.
+Here's an example of a ``static`` ZCML directive that will serve files up under the ``/static`` URL from the ``/var/www/static`` directory of the computer which runs the :mod:`repoze.bfg` application.

 .. code-block:: xml
    :linenos: